dracupid/nobone/readme.md

 ## Overview

-A server library which will ease you life.
+A server library which will ease you development life.

 Now NoBone is based on express.js and some other useful libraries.

 [![Build Status](https://travis-ci.org/ysmood/nobone.svg)](https://travis-ci.org/ysmood/nobone)

-NoBone has four main modules, they are all optional.

-* db
-* proxy
-* renderer
-* service

-The `kit` lib of NoBone will load is not optinal, and will load automatically.
-All the async functions in `kit` return promise object.
-Most time I use it to handle files and system staffs.

 ## Install